Prometheus vs Zabbix

 No data

-How do Prometheus's asset-heavy features compare to Zabbix's IT infrastructure focus?
+How do Prometheus's asset-heavy industry features compare to Zabbix's IT infrastructure focus?

 What are the advantages of Prometheus?